isomerpages/singapore-customs-old/_strategic-goods-permit-and-reg-req/08i4-brokering.md

 You will need a brokering permit if you:

--   Has been notified by an authorised officer, or
+-   Have been notified by an authorised officer
 -   Know, or
--   Has reasonable grounds to suspect
+-   Have reasonable grounds to suspect

 That the goods or technology you are brokering are intended or likely to be used, wholly or in part, for or in connection with the: